kanishk07/Previous-Work/README.md

 # Previous-Work

-My 'Previous-Work' folder here contains some of my previous coding work in bioinformatics and related subjects that I have done in my graduate journey.
+My 'Previous-Work' folder here contains some of my previous coding work in bioinformatics and related subjects.

 It also contains 3 pdfs of my Bachelor's thesis, Breast Cancer Analysis Stats project and Database Management Project.
-These are just some of my work and not all that I have done throughout my academic journey.
+These are just some of my "recent works" and not all that I have done throughout my academic journey.

 Kyphosis Analysis using decision tree is a project done using Random Forest and Decision Tree during my undergrad time to get a hang of machine learning algorithms.